 Home / Life Insurance / Articles / Tax Savings / Comprehensive Guide to Taxation on 'Income from Other Sources' in India

-Interest Income: Interest income is a common component of Income from Other Sources.
+Interest Income: Interest income is a common income component from other sources.
 It includes interest earned on savings accounts, fixed deposits, recurring deposits, and other financial instruments.
 The interest income is added to the taxpayer's total income and taxed at the applicable slab rates.

 Rental Income: Rental income from letting out properties is another significant part of Income from Other Sources.
 Whether you own residential or commercial property, the rent received is subject to taxation after deducting standard deductions and municipal taxes.

-Dividends and Mutual Funds: Income earned from dividends and mutual funds is considered under this head.
+Dividends and Mutual Funds: Income earned from dividends and Mutual Funds is considered under this head.
 While dividends from domestic companies are tax-free, those from foreign companies are taxable.
-Additionally, capital gains from mutual funds are also accounted for under this category.
+Capital gains from mutual funds are also accounted for under this category.

 Lottery and Gambling Winnings: Any winnings from lotteries, card games, betting, or gambling are subject to taxation under this head.
-The tax rate is typically higher for such earnings, and TDS (Tax Deducted at Source) is often deducted by the payer.
+The tax rate is typically higher for such earnings, and the payer often deducts TDS (Tax Deducted at Source).

 Gifts and Cash Prizes: Gifts and cash prizes exceeding a specified limit are treated as taxable income under Income from Other Sources.
 However, certain gifts from relatives and on specific occasions may be exempted.